esphome/esphome-docs/components/modem.rst

     :image: modem.svg
     :keywords: Modem, ESP32

-This ESPHome component enables *cellular* modem connections for ESP32s.
+This ESPHome component enables *cellular* modem connections for ESP32.

-This component and the Wi-Fi component may **not** be used simultaneously, even if both are physically available.
+This component **not** be used in simultaneously with the Wi-Fi component, or in simultaneously with the Internet component, even if both are physically accessible.

 .. code-block:: yaml